 5. SO2 electrode: Remove any protective cover from the electrode tip (most electrodes are shipped without one).
 This cover need not be used routinely.
-Put the electrode on its side, or hang it from an electrode stand if you have one.
+Put the electrode on its side, or hang it from the electrode holder if you have one.
 The SO2 electrode is sturdy with its plastic housing, but do take care not to let things touch or strike the platinum wires; they are somewhat fragile and will break if bent and straightened repeatedly.
-Attach the SO2 electrode to the proper connector.
-In some cases this is a BNC-style plug as in figure 2; on older units this may be a phono style plug (not pictured).

 Electrode care: When done, always rinse with DI water and let air dry.
 There is no need to store the SO2 electrode in any kind of solution.

-5. pH electrode: Attach the pH electrode via the BNC connector on the top of the SC-300 (Figures 3).
-The pH electrode is fragile and should always be handled carefully.
+6. pH electrode: The pH electrode is fragile and should always be handled carefully.
 Its approved temperature range is +1 to +60 °C. Do not use it outside this range.
 Remove the liquid storage bottle from the electrode by unscrewing the cap first, then gently removing the bottle and pulling off the cap.
-Rinse the electrode with distilled water before each use.
+Rinse the electrode with a little distilled water before each use.

 Electrode care: Do not touch the glass bulb, nor attempt to wipe it with anything.
 When necessary, you may gently blot excess liquid away from the electrode surface, but avoid directly touching it.
-When finished using the electrode, rinse the electrode with DI water and gently blot or shake off excess water.
-Push the electrode through the hole in the cap about an inch and gently screw the bottle onto the cap so that the electrode is in contact with the solution in the bottle.
-The pH electrode should always be kept in the liquid storage bottle with its pH Electrode Storage Solution (Part Number SC-200-10) when not in use.
-We recommended replacing the pH Electrode Storage Solution once a year or when the solution becomes cloudy or moldy.
+Rinse the electrode with DI water and gently blot or shake off excess water.
+Push the electrode through the hole in the cap about an inch, then gently screw the bottle onto the cap so that the electrode is in contact with the solution in the bottle.
+If you happen to spill your pH electrode storage solution, your pH 4.01 solution (SC-200 pH/TA Reagents) can be used as a temporary storage solution but you should order more pH electrode storage solution as soon as possible.
+The pH electrode should always be kept in the liquid storage bottle with its pH electrode storage solution (Part Number SC-200-10) when not in use.
+We recommend replacing your pH electrode storage solution once a year or if the solution becomes cloudy or moldy.